AlexaJosse/Nodejs-API-Project/README.md

 In this branch, I used Promises for /users URL.

+# About this version
+This version includes all character and season management URL.
+It also includes an authentication system.

+Arrow Functions and Callbacks were used for the development of this branch.
+Promises, Then and Catch Methods are used for the users routes.

 # Architecture
 #### Characters routes
 GET /characters   => Retrieve all characters.